Jonas Valančiūnas: 2017–18 season

 On 11 January 2018, Valančiūnas had 15 points and a season-high 18 rebounds in a 133–99 win over the Cleveland Cavaliers.
+On 15 January 2018, Valančiūnas was selected as the Lithuanian Basketball Player of the Year for a fourth time.
 On 26 January 2018, he had a season-high 28 points and 14 rebounds in a 97–93 loss to the Utah Jazz.
 In Game 2 of the Raptors' first-round playoff series against the Washington Wizards, Valančiūnas had 19 points and 14 rebounds, as Toronto took a 2–0 lead in a playoff series for the first time in franchise history with a 130–119 win.
 It was his 12th playoff double-double, matching Antonio Davis for the most in Raptors history.
 He set the Raptors' playoff double-double record in Game 5 with 14 points and 13 rebounds.
 The Raptors went on to win the series in six games to move on to the second round.
 In Game 1 of the Raptors' second-round series against the Cleveland Cavaliers, Valančiūnas recorded 21 points and 21 rebounds in a 113–112 overtime loss.
 It marked the best double-double performance by a Raptors player in the franchise's playoff history.
 The Raptors went on to be swept by the Cavaliers for the second straight year.